rajeshg0ud/rajeshg0ud/README.md

 # 👋 Hi, I’m Rajesh Goud Budidi
 👀 I’m interested in front-end & full-stack development.
-🌱 I’m currently enhancing my skills in Node.js.
+🌱 I’m currently enhancing my skills in Mongo DB
 💞️ I’m looking to collaborate on innovative web development projects.
 📫 How to reach me: You can reach me via email at budidirajeshgoud@gmail.com